-All people are entitled to educational programs that are committed to assisting each individual develop self-knowledge, designed to promote physical, social, mental, intellectual and spiritual health, and are delivered in a manner that enhances dignity and respect.
+- All people are entitled to educational programs committed to assisting each individual develop self-knowledge and to promote physical, social, mental, intellectual and spiritual health in a manner enhancing dignity and respect.

-Educational programs must enable students to think critically and analytically, make independent decisions, develop social consciousness and recognize the importance of making productive contributions to a multicultural society.
+- Educational programs enable students to think critically and analytically, make independent decisions, develop social consciousness and recognize the importance of making productive contributions to a multicultural society.

-Education programs must be committed to the concept of equal opportunity.
+- Education programs are committed to the concept of equal opportunity.

-Educators must be committed to the ethical principles of the profession.
+- Educators are committed to the ethical principles of the profession.

-Teachers need to be prepared as facilitators of learning, able to assist and direct the natural learning processes of their students.
+- Teachers are facilitators of learning, able to assist and direct the natural learning processes of their students.

-Professionals in education need to develop the skills and understanding necessary to assist people from different cultures and those with disabling conditions.
+- Professionals in education have the skills and understanding necessary to assist people from different cultures and those with disabling conditions.

-Professional preparation programs must be interdisciplinary in nature.
+- Professional preparation programs are interdisciplinary in nature.

-Professionals in education must have a comprehensive foundation in the liberal arts.
+- Professionals in education have a comprehensive foundation in the liberal arts.

-Professional preparation programs must have sequential and increasingly intense supervised field experience to allow for the guided demonstration of clinical skills.
+- Professional preparation programs have sequential and increasingly intense supervised field experience to allow for the guided demonstration of clinical skills.

-Research conducted by the academic community must be directed toward the search for solutions to specific human problems.
+- Research conducted by the academic community searches for solutions to specific human problems.

-Faculty must be actively engaged in community education programs to assist with the implementation of current, empirically validated practices.
+- Faculty are actively engaged in community education programs to assist with the implementation of current, empirically validated practices.

-In support of lifelong learning by professionals in education, the faculty are committed to providing regular in-service education via the graduate and community education programs.
+- In support of lifelong learning by professionals in education, the faculty are committed to providing regular in-service education.

 Accreditations and Affiliations